Dyson Gen5 Detect vs. V15 Detect

 8. Dyson Gen5 Detect unit

-However, it has a new two-in-one crevice tool neatly tucked inside the extension tube, giving consumers easier access.
+However, it features a new two-in-one crevice tool neatly tucked inside the extension tube, providing consumers with easier access.

 The V15 Detect has more tools – three more above-floor tools than the Gen5 Detect.